Whitney Houston (album): Recording

 Houston's debut album would feature productions from the likes of Jermaine Jackson, Michael Masser and Narada Michael Walden.

-Work on Houston's album, however, wouldn't pick up until American record producer Kashif called Griffith about wanting to give Houston a song he had worked on with songwriter La Forrest Cope titled "You Give Good Love", which had originally been written with soul singer Roberta Flack in mind though Flack's label at the time, Atlantic Records, turned the offer down.
+Work on Houston's album, however, wouldn't pick up until American record producer Kashif called Griffith about wanting to give Houston a song he had worked on with songwriter La Forrest Cope titled "You Give Good Love", which had originally been written with soul singer Roberta Flack in mind though Flack's agent turned the offer down.
 After arriving at Kashif's studios in New Jersey and hearing the song, Houston agreed to record the mid-tempo quiet storm song, doing so in just a single take, according to Griffith.
 Impressed by her vocal talent, Kashif produced another song, the funk-inflected "Thinking About You", to which he provided background vocals in the chorus to accompany Houston.
 Houston would end up recording background vocals on Kashif's album Send Me Your Love, most prominently on another quiet storm ballad, "Are You the Woman", to which later Houston received a duet credit.
 The song peaked at number 25 on the Black Singles chart.

 At the same time, Houston reunited with Jermaine Jackson to record more duets, including a rendition of the country ballad "Nobody Loves Me Like You Do", originally recorded and released by Canadian singer Anne Murray in a duet with American singer Dave Loggins.
 The song was a hit on the Hot Country Songs and adult contemporary charts in its original release, going to number ten on the latter and topping the former.
 Later in July 1984, Houston and Jackson performed the song, along with "Take Good Care of My Heart", on a two-part episode of the American soap opera As the World Turns.
 In addition, Jackson produced a light funk song, "Someone for Me".
 Around August 1984, Masser offered Davis the ballad "Saving All My Love for You", originally written by Masser and lyricist Gerry Goffin for former 5th Dimension vocalist Marilyn McCoo and featured on McCoo and her singing partner husband Billy Davis Jr.'s third album, Marilyn & Billy (1978).
 Initially, Cissy Houston was against her daughter recording the song due to the song's theme of infidelity and adultery.
 However, Houston eventually recorded it, allegedly inspired by the fallout of a relationship with a married man, later rumoured to be Jermaine Jackson.
 The memorable saxophone riffs that accompany the song were played by jazz musician Tom Scott, a former member of the Blues Brothers.